 Our research suggests that…

-Likewise, Londoners are most worried about alcohol consumption post-lockdown – 44% of people say they will struggle to continue to give up alcohol once restrictions lift.
+Likewise, Londoners were most worried about alcohol consumption post-lockdown – 44% of people said they would struggle to continue to give up alcohol once restrictions lifted.
 People in London are also most likely to be taking extreme measures, with 24% of Londoners skipping meals and 18% taking diet pills to lose weight before 21st June, higher than any other region of the UK.

 Across all age groups, 1 in 4 UK adults is choosing to diet before lockdown restrictions ease.
 It’s natural that after spending so long in lockdown, we all want to look and feel our best this summer.
 For some people, dieting feels like the only option.